 - WOs Completed – how many work orders should your techs complete each week?

 - Standard Invoice – how many invoices do you send to your customers each week?

-- Note: To better set your goals for RFP and Delivery Invoices, we recommend that you watch the Accounting Methodology video.
+- Note: To better set goals for RFP and Delivery Invoices, we recommend that you watch the Accounting Methodology video.

 Note: You won’t be able to advance to the next step until you watch the videos and set up all your company information and goals.